AllanKinzi/airbnb-clone-project/README.md

 This is a clone of airbnb website.
 It is a full stack project.
 It has a frontend and a backend.
 The frontend is built using React and the backend is built using Node.js and Express.
 The project is divided into two parts.
 One is the frontend and the other is the backend.

-## Features

-- User can create an account.
-- User can login.
-- User can view the list of available apartments.
-- User can view the details of an apartment.
-- User can view the reviews of an apartment.
-- User can view the photos of an apartment.

 ## UI/UX Design Planning.
 ### 🎯 Design Goals